argenox/.github/profile/README.md

 We're Bluetooth, Wi-Fi, and Wireless Connectivity experts that help companies cut through the issues and creating amazing products

+* Hardware Development
+* Firmware
+* Mechanical and Industrial Design
+* Mobile Android and iOS Apps

-This repositories contain useful code we use in our work
+This repositories contain useful code we use in our daily work

 <!--